src-d/guide/talent/open_source_days.md

 [go-git](https://github.com/src-d/go-git), we also encourage you to work on something not related to your daily job.

-### Demo

-Whatever you do, you must demo it to your colleages.
-We prefer actual demos, not slides or code walkthroughs.

 ## How To

-1. **Prepare.** Get to the office before 10:30 a.m. and prepare your work for the day.
-2. **Share your plan.** At 10:30 we do the OSD planning meeting.
-You should briefly explain what you are going to do and what do you expect to accomplish by the end of the day.
-This should be just 1 or 2 minutes per person.
-Explanations about the project you're going to contribute are done in the `#osd` slack channel.
+1. **Share your plan.** You should briefly explain what you are going to do and what do you expect to accomplish by the end of the day.
+Explanations about the project you're going to contribute are done in the `#osd` slack channel, in the beginning of the day.
-3. **Do it.** Execute your plan for the day and push it!
+2. **Do it.** Execute your plan for the day and push it!
-4. **Demo.** At a time agreed by the team, usually at 17:30, the demo starts.
-Everyone presents their work to others in 5-15 minutes.
+3. **Demo.** At the end of the day, everyone presents their work in the `#osd` slack channel with the corresponding source code and description.